robertofierimonte/credit-card-frauds/README.md

 **Accounts:**
 - A [Kaggle](https://www.kaggle.com/) account and relative API credentials
-- A [GCP](https://cloud.google.com/) account and relative API credentials
+- A [GCP](https://cloud.google.com/) account with Vertex AI APIs enabled and relative Service Accounts.
+For more info about the GCP configuration please refer to the [GCP README](./docs/GCP.md).

 ### Repo structure